Joints: Types of Joints | Classification of Joints

 Do you notice that we are able to bend or rotate our body in places where two parts of our body seem to be joined together like the elbow, shoulder, or neck?
 These places are called joints.

 Joints connect two different parts of the body and help in body movements.
 Now, you must be thinking that what exactly are joined together at these joints?
-Let�s find the answer.
+Let's find the answer.
 Press your fingers against your head, face, neck, shoulder, and other parts of the body.
 Do you get a feel of something hard pressing against your fingers?

 The hard structures are bone.
 Bones cannot be bent, but we can bend or move our body only at those points where bones meet.
-You might be thinking that do animals have joints too?
-Actually different animals have a different framework.
+You might be thinking do animals have joints too?
+Actually, different animals have a different framework.
 Different types of animals move differently.
 For example, elephants use their legs to walk while snakes use their body to slither.

 Birds and insects on the other hand use their wings to fly, while fish use their fins to swim through water.
 Plants do not move from one place to another, as they are attached to soil but they do have movements.
 They do not have joints but the branches of plants move towards the source of light and their roots move downwards away from light.